A documentary film about the Kilogram and the scientific efforts to redefine it. Read more

 For one "decadollar": A big "Thank you!" and a digital download of "The State of the Unit".Estimated delivery:

 For 2.5 decadollars: A big "Thank you!", a digital download of "The State of the Unit", a "kg" postage stamp, and an "SI unit overview" postage stamp.
-These stamps were specifically designed for this project, and can be used as First-Class postage for USPS delivery within the US.Estimated delivery:Add $5 USD to ship outside the US
+These stamps were specifically designed for this project, and can be used as First-Class postage for USPS delivery within the US.Estimated delivery:Ships anywhere in the world

 For 5 decadollars: A big "Thank you!" and a digital download of "The State of the Unit" and the full set of 8 "SI unit" postage stamps.
-These stamps were specifically designed for this project, and can be used as First-Class postage for USPS delivery within the US.Estimated delivery:Add $5 USD to ship outside the US
+These stamps were specifically designed for this project, and can be used as First-Class postage for USPS delivery within the US.Estimated delivery:Ships anywhere in the world

-For one hectodollar: A big "Thank you!", a digital download of "The State of the Unit", and your name listed in the credits.Estimated delivery:Add $5 USD to ship outside the US
+For one hectodollar: A big "Thank you!", a digital download of "The State of the Unit", and your name listed in the credits.Estimated delivery:Ships anywhere in the world

 For 1.5 hectodollars: A big "Thank you!", a digital download of "The State of the Unit", your name listed in the credits, and the full set of 8 "SI unit" postage stamps.
-These stamps were specifically designed for this project, and can be used as First-Class postage for USPS delivery within the US.Estimated delivery:Add $5 USD to ship outside the US
+These stamps were specifically designed for this project, and can be used as First-Class postage for USPS delivery within the US.Estimated delivery:Ships anywhere in the world